Genez-io/genezio-examples/javascript/blockchain/README.md

 In this project, we are creating an application that queries Ethereum smart contract events using Bware Endpoints and saves the log events in MongoDB.

-## Demo

-A hosted demo of this examples is available at [eth-event-indexer.app.genez.io](https://rephrasing-chatgpt.app.genez.io).

 ## Prerequisites
 - ✅ [NodeJs](https://nodejs.org/) >= 16.0.0
 - ✅ [npm](https://genez.io/)